DETAILED ACTION

 As to claim 11, Munukutla teaches wherein the probing packet travels along a designated network path (paragraph [0008], “a forwarding path being taken by the transit packet experiencing the exception”).

-As to claim 13, Munukutla teaches wherein the packet information comprises an egress interface of the network device from which the probing packet would have been transmitted (paragraph [0019], “…direction (ingress/egress), input interface, and/or output interface on which this packet was flowing…”).
+As to claim 13, Munukutla teaches wherein the packet information specifies the egress interface for the probing packet (paragraph [0019], “…direction (ingress/egress), input interface, and/or output interface on which this packet was flowing…”).

-wherein the probing packet meets a lifecycle-ending condition prior to forwarding the probing packet to any egress interface (paragraph [0020], “expired TTL” teaches lifecycle-ending condition, “Packets can get dropped inside a network device because of various reasons.
-This includes packet lookup pointing to discard function, expired TTL” teaches the determination is made prior to forwarding to any egress because it was dropped inside the network device),
+wherein the probing packet meets a lifecycle-ending condition prior to forwarding the probing packet to any egress interface of the first network device (paragraph [0020], “expired TTL” teaches lifecycle-ending condition, “Packets can get dropped inside a network device because of various reasons.
+This includes packet lookup pointing to discard function, expired TTL” teaches the determination is made prior to forwarding to any egress because it was dropped inside the network device), wherein the probing packet is not transmitted out of the egress interface for the probing packet, wherein the packet analysis is performed in a control plane of the first network device when the probing packet meets the lifecycle-ending condition (paragraph [0019], “…direction (ingress/egress), input interface, and/or output interface on which this packet was flowing…”);

 Although Munukutla teaches identifying the egress interface of the probing packet, which implicitly requires a routing table lookup, Munukutla does not explicitly teach how the egress interface is identified during the packet analysis.

-However, Munukutla further teaches a routing table lookup process, which mainly teaches packet analysis including analyzing the header of the probing packet to determine a destination address specified in the header, determining a destination network device corresponding to the specified destination address, and determining which egress interface is on a path to an ingress interface of the destination network device paragraph [0005], “…For example, to generate a route table lookup forwarding entry, the control unit selects routes defined by the network topology and maps packet key information (e.g., destination information and other select information from a packet header) to one or more specific next hop network devices and ultimately to one or more specific output interfaces of interface cards of the network device…”).
+However, Munukutla further teaches a routing table lookup process, which mainly teaches packet analysis including analyzing a header of the probing packet to determine a destination address specified in the header, determining a destination network device corresponding to the specified destination address, and determining which egress interface is on a path to an ingress interface of the destination network device paragraph [0005], “…For example, to generate a route table lookup forwarding entry, the control unit selects routes defined by the network topology and maps packet key information (e.g., destination information and other select information from a packet header) to one or more specific next hop network devices and ultimately to one or more specific output interfaces of interface cards of the network device…”).

 Therefore, it would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to incorporate the routing table lookup process with the analyzing the header of the probing packet in order to accurately identify the egress interface.